orgrinrt/objkit/README.md

 This crate requires rust `1.64.0` or later.

-For practical reasons, we pin the msrv to
-`1.64.0` to utilize cargo's stabilized `workspace-inheritance` feature, but also remain fairly compatible.
+For practical reasons, we pin the msrv there to utilize cargo's stabilized `workspace-inheritance` feature, but also to remain fairly compatible.

 ### Versioning policy